 The Cosmos carries a dual symbolism of harmony and endless love.
 Its name is inspired by the order and harmony of the universe, which might explain why gazing upon a field of Cosmos feels akin to stargazing on a clear night.

-In many cultures, offering a Cosmos is akin to gifting a piece of one's heart, symbolizing genuine feelings and a wish for inner calm for the recipient.
+In many cultures, offering a Cosmos also symbolizes gifting a piece of one's heart, representing genuine feelings, and a wish for inner calm for the recipient.
+Besides, it's also a must-try autumn flower that should add to your fall compositions.

 The Color Symbolism of Cosmos

-The shades of the cosmos are more variant, ranging from white, purple, and red, each carrying its own meaning:
+The shades of the cosmos are more varied, ranging from white, purple, and red, each carrying its own meaning:

 - Pink Cosmos: Revered for expressing sentimentality, gentle love, and admiration, the soft pink petals are often likened to the blush of first love or the rosy glow of dawn.